The Importance of Active Listening Skills for Kids

 Active listing skills need to be explicitly taught to kids, contrary to popular belief.
 We seem to think that active listening is a simple endeavor.
 How often have you spoken the phrase, "I just want you to listen!"
 Or perhaps you've been on the receiving end of this comment?

-As students in our classes have discovered, however, there is a lot more to it than "just" listening.
-This week we examined the skill of listening including active listening skills and barriers to listening.
-There is a reason this is referred to as active listening; it is an intentional, engaged process that requires a good deal of practice and effort.
+As students in our classes have discovered, however, there is a lot more than "just" listening.
+There is a reason the skill is called is active listening; it is an intentional, engaged process that requires a good deal of practice and effort.